holochain/docs-pages/src/pages/concepts/10_countersigning.md

 It might sound messy, but it's how the real world works.
 When we're busy about our day, we don't constantly check a public "record of everything everyone did" to make sure we're not getting in each other's way.
 We just do things.
 And when we want to coordinate our actions with other people, we arrange it with them directly.

-We believe that, for the vast majority of applications involving transactions, this --- plus validation by a selection of random witnesses --- is all that's needed.
+We believe that, for the vast majority of applications involving transactions, this --- plus witnessing by a selection of random peers --- is all that's needed.

 Holochain lets you do this through **countersigning**.
 In this process, two or more parties agree on the contents of a single entry, then write that entry to all of their chains within an agreed-upon time period.
 It's hard to manage the communication necessary for reaching a reasonable level of atomicity, so that's why it's built into the framework rather than being something you have to build yourself.
 The human agreement on the content beforehand, and some of the data transfer steps, are left for you to build however you like.
-But the core of the functionality --- the steps that do their best to make the commit atomic for everyone's source chains, as well as all the data structures that facilitate the process --- are all provided.
+But the core of the functionality --- in which everybody does their best to make the commit atomic for all counterparties' source chains --- is all provided.

 ## The countersigning process

 In order to safely coordinate the writing of a single new action to both of their source chains, Alice and Bob have to be able to:

-1. Lock their source chains at a certain point,
+1. Lock their source chains at an agreed-upon point,
-2. Check that the action to be written will be valid from both of their perspectives,
+2. Check that the action to be written will be valid from the perspective of both of their states,
 3. Tentatively publish the action in a way that lets them back out if something goes wrong,
 4. Wait for evidence that the other party has done the same thing, and
 5. Complete the write and permanently publish the whole thing to the DHT if everything's successful, or back out if it's not, and